goeb/smit/doc-v3/developers.md

     .smip/objects/a8/fdc205a9f19cc1c7507a60c4f01b13d11d7fd0

 The original names of the files are not known in the `objects` database layout.
-The names of attached files are kept in the entries that reference the files.
+The names of attached files are kept in the entries that reference the files (see the example of an entry, above).